Spacetime Fluctuations in AdS/CFT: Discussion

 Ultimately we are seeking to show that, at least where certain soft properties of the quantized Einstein-Hilbert action are concerned, the holographic principle applies equally well in Minkowski space as in the context of AdS/CFT.
 There has already been progress in these directions in the context of soft theorems, see for example \cite{Kapec:2016jld,Kapec:2016aqd,Cheung:2016iub,Ball:2019atb}.
 The finite causal diamond and its realization in the experimental set-up of an interferometer provides a novel context in which to pursue these questions further.

-{\em Note added:} After a seminar presenting our results, we were made aware of Ref.~\cite{Perlmutter:2013gua} which contains a CFT derivation, and corresponding bulk computation, of the temperature variation of the $n$-th R\'{e}nyi entropy.
-With suitable identifications, we find that the calculation presented in this work is equivalent to our computation of $\langle \Delta K^2 \rangle$, agreeing with our result Eq.~(\ref{mainresult}).
-We thank Eric Perlmutter for bringing this to our attention.
+{\em Note added:} After completing our work, we became aware of references Refs.~\cite{Perlmutter:2013gua, Nakaguchi:2016zqi, deBoer:2018mzv} which have some overlap with our calculation of $\langle \Delta K^2 \rangle$.
+We thank Eric Perlmutter for bringing Ref.~\cite{Perlmutter:2013gua} to our attention, which contains a CFT derivation, and a corresponding bulk computation, of the temperature variation of the $n$-th R\'{e}nyi entropy.
+With suitable identifications the calculations presented in this work agree with our result Eq.~(\ref{mainresult}).
+Refs. \cite{Nakaguchi:2016zqi}, and \cite{deBoer:2018mzv} consider the same physical quantity, referred to as the capacity of entanglement, and present results consistent with the ones presented here.

 \mysection{Acknowledgments} We thank Nima Arkani-Hamed, Tom Banks, Dan Carney, Cliff Cheung, David Gross, Cynthia Keeler, Takemichi Okui and Raman Sundrum for discussions.